Maple Leafs 5, Canadiens 4

 The game completed the schedule between the two Canadian entries in the NHL.
 Out of 12 games, the Leafs won three, tied four and lost five, giving Dick Irvin’s doughboys a four point advantage on the series.

-The most interesting highlight of the game from a Toronto standpoint was the stellar play of Toronto’s No. 1 line of Syl Apps, Harry Watson and Bill Ezinicki.
+The most interesting highlight of the game from a Toronto standpoint was the stellar play of Toronto’s number one line of Syl Apps, Harry Watson and Bill Ezinicki.
 This trio have seldom looked better this season as they paced the home cause with three goals.

 And only slightly shadowed by the performance of the big three, whose continued top form may well decide the Leafs’ chances in the postseason series, was the effort of Montréal’s Maurice Richard to pick up lost ground in the neck-and-neck stretch drive with Chicago’s Max Bentley to the individual scoring championship.